Introduction To Design Pattern Interview Questions And Answer

 •It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code

-Null Object pattern is a design pattern in which null object replaces NULL check for instance variable.
+Null Object pattern is a design pattern in which the null object replaces the NULL check for the instance variable.
 Instead of putting a check for a null value, Null Object reflects a do nothing relationship.
 It can also be used to provide default behavior in case data is not available.

 The decorator pattern, also known as a structural pattern is used to add additional functionality to a particular object at runtime.
-It wraps the original object through decorator object.
-For example, when you are buying a burger, you can customize it by adding extra filling and sauces, now the cost of these items have to be added to the final price.
+It wraps the original object through a decorator object.
+For example, when you are buying a burger, you can customize it by adding extra filling and sauces, now the cost of these items has to be added to the final price.
 The customization will differ from customer to customer and offer from a shop.
-Creating different classes of burger with different fillings will end up creating a lot of classes.
-Decorator solves this problem by extending the functionality of single Burger class at runtime based on customer request.
+Creating different classes of burgers with different fillings will end up creating a lot of classes.
+The decorator solves this problem by extending the functionality of a single Burger class at runtime based on customer requests.